Belgarus/Notes/README.md

 # Notes
-I will store all my nodes in this repo.
+I will store all my notes in this repo.

 # Play with markdown